VizierDB/web-api/doc/python-cell.md

     print str(row.get_value('age'))
 ```

 Columns can be reference by their name (will raise ValueError if column names are not unique), their spreadsheet label (i.e., A, B, C, D, ...), or the column index.
+You can use the ```column_index(name)``` method the get the index of a dataset column by name or spreadsheet label.

 ```
 ds = vizierdb.get_dataset('employee')